Department of Counselor Education

 Megan Renee Garzaglass, PHD, Lecturer of Counselor Education, Department of Counselor Education, PHD, Sam Houston State University; MS, Univ of Houston-Clear Lake; BS, California St Un-Sacramento

-Susan Elizabeth Henderson, PHD, Assistant Professor of Counselor Education, Department of Counselor Education, PHD, Sam Houston State University; MS, Sam Houston State University; MA, Hardin Simmons University; BS, Stephen F Austin University
+Susan Elizabeth Henderson, PHD, Associate Professor of Counselor Education, Department of Counselor Education, PHD, Sam Houston State University; MS, Sam Houston State University; MA, Hardin Simmons University; BS, Stephen F Austin University

-Maribeth Frances Jorgensen, PHD, Associate Professor of Counselor Education, Department of Counselor Education, PHD, The University of South Dakota; MSED, Univ of Nebraska-Kearney; BS, Univ of Nebraska-Kearney
+Maribeth Frances Jorgensen, PHD, Associate Professor of Counselor Education and Assistant Dean, COED, Department of Counselor Education, PHD, The University of South Dakota; MSED, Univ of Nebraska-Kearney; BS, Univ of Nebraska-Kearney

 Chi-Sing Li, PHD, Professor of Counselor Education, Department of Counselor Education, PHD, Texas A&M - Commerce; MED, Univ of Louisiana-Monroe; MED, Univ of Louisiana-Monroe; BA, Univ of Texas At Austin